MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 ---
 # HTTP Error 500.19 - internal server error when you open an IIS Webpage

-This article resolves a problem in which you receive an "HTTP 500.19" error message on a web application in IIS 7.0 and later versions.
+This article resolves a problem in which you receive an "HTTP 500.19" error message on a web application in Internet Information Services (IIS) 7.0 and later versions.

 _Original product version:_ &nbsp; Internet Information Services 7.0 and later versions _Original KB number:_ &nbsp; 942055